 Article 13.
 Site Development Plan Review

-The purpose of this article is to establish a uniform set of requirements for the planning and design of developments within the City to achieve the following objectives to:
+The intent of this article is to establish a uniform set of requirements for the planning and design of developments within the City to achieve the following objectives to determine compliance with the provisions of this ordinance.